 These are the items of game to be retrieved by dogs.
-They may include any recognised game, scented duck or similar bird, dummies which may be covered by rabbit fur and/or any other artificial item of game introduced from time to time.
+They may include any dummy of natural or artificial material and/or any other artificial item of game introduced from time to time.

 5.2 BREAKING TO SHOT

 If at the firing point or in a hide, or any position as directed by the judge, and if, in the opinion of the judge, a dog makes a deliberate attempt to retrieve on or after the shot has been fired, without being ordered to do so, the dog shall be deemed to have broken to shot.